-There is currently only cellular phone coverage in southern Lynn Canal near Juneau, and near Haines and Skagway.
+According to GCI cellular phone coverage maps online in 2016 at http://gci.cellmaps.com/#, there is CDMA coverage along most of both the East and West Lynn Canal routes, though it has a few gaps and weak spots.
+GSM cellular phone coverage is limited to southern Lynn Canal near Juneau, and near Haines and Skagway.
 Expansion of cellular phone coverage should be encouraged to facilitate emergency communications.